Griffin v. California: Significance and criticism

 In Mitchell v.
 United States (1999), the Court extended Griffins no-comment rule to the sentencing phase of State trials.
 Justice Scalia wrote in his dissent that Griffin "did not even pretend to be rooted in a historical understanding of the Fifth Amendment.
 Rather, in a breathtaking act of sorcery it simply transformed legislative policy into constitutional command", and that "To my mind, Griffin was a wrong turn – which is not cause enough to overrule it, but is cause enough to resist its extension."
 This dissent was joined by three other Justices, including Justice Thomas, who added in a separate dissent that Griffin "lacks foundation in the Constitution's text, history, or logic", and should be overruled outright.

 A 1980 article in the Michigan Law Review stated that Griffin occurred "at the peak of [the Supreme Court's] enthusiasm to expand the constitutional protections of criminal defendants", and that it has "impaired the effective operation of the criminal justice system", automatically reversing cases where the defendant's silence is mentioned but being a "complete failure to address the much more common situation in which no comment is made by judge or prosecutor but the jury nonetheless concludes that the defendant is guilty because he has nothing to offer in his own defense."Great American Court Cases wrote that the Griffin ruling "preserved the presumption of innocence to which a defendant is constitutionally entitled."

 The United Kingdom had a no-comment rule similar to that established in Griffin, but the rule was reversed in Northern Ireland in 1988 as a response to IRA terrorism, and later the reversal was extended to England and Wales.
 Using this reversal as an argument, a 2007 article in the William & Mary Bill of Rights Journal argued that "Griffins no-comment rule has never faced a challenge as daunting as that posed by modern domestic terrorism", and that it is currently "vulnerable" to reversal.

 Subsequent events in the case

 After the U.S. Supreme Court's reversal of Griffin's conviction, he was tried again for murder, and a mistrial was declared when the jury was deadlocked 2 to 10 in favor of a second-degree murder conviction.
 In his third trial, the jury found Griffin guilty of first-degree murder and sentenced him to death.
-Upon automatic appeal (because of the jury's recommendation of the death penalty), the court reversed the trial court's judgment of conviction and imposition of the death penalty.
+Upon automatic appeal (because of the jury's recommendation of the death penalty), the court overturned the conviction once again because the trial court had allowed the jury to hear evidence of a previous rape charge without mentioning that Griffin was acquitted of the charge.
+At his fourth trial Griffin was convicted once again and sentenced to life imprisonment.